 In addition to the waiver authority provided in §333 of the Modernization Act, the FAA may grant an exemption under 49 U.S.C. §44701(f) if it has determined that such an exemption is in the public interest.
 The FAA has imposed a separate requirement in its procedural regulations, providing that the petitioner shall explain why granting the exemption would not adversely affect safety or how the exemption would provide at least an equivalent level of safety as compliance with the underlying regulation.
-In this case, approval of this exemption would advance the public interest by significantly enhancing the safety and efficiency of market comparables and private events by allowing the sUAS to accept the liability of the risks involved as the general public would attempt a duplicate result.
 As described more fully below, the requested exemption would permit the operation of sUAS under tightly controlled conditions, thus ensuring that operations will not have an adverse impact on safety.
-Granting an Exemption is in the Public Interest.
-The safety and accuracy that the uSAS can accept allows the general public to avoid potential accidents, both private industry and commercial.
-It provides a more accurate layout so fair market values (FMV's) may be determined in the lending and marketing process.
-By allowing the uSAS to accept these tasks, it allows the general public safety to be greatly reduced and allows the property market and industry thrive on a fair and level ground.
+TSL anticipates that use of sUAS will improve the quality of the services offered their clients.